NUMA

 • [Domain.numa_placement] builds a [NUMARequest] and uses the above [Topology] and [Softaffinity] functions to compute and apply a plan.

-We used to have a xenopsd.conf configuration option to enable numa placement, for backwards compatibility this is still supported, but only if the admin hasn’t set an explicit policy on the Host.
+We used to have a xenopsd.conf configuration option to enable NUMA placement, for backwards compatibility this is still supported, but only if the admin hasn’t set an explicit policy on the Host.
 It is best to remove the experimental xenopsd.conf entry though, a future version may completely drop it.

 Tests are in [test_topology.ml] which checks balancing properties and whether the plan has improved best/worst/average-case access times in a simulated test based on 2 predefined NUMA distance matrixes (one from Intel and one from an AMD system).